nifunk/learning_event_triggered_control/README.md

 ## Requirements

-### For Reproducing the Results on the Pendulum / Highdimensional environments
+### For Training and Evaluating models on the Pendulum / Highdimensional environments

 1. (recommended but not required) Install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), using Python 3 or higher.